Odisha Board of Secondary Education

-The Board of Secondary Education, Odisha (abbreviated BSE) is a board of education for public and private schools under the state government of Odisha, India.
+The Board of Secondary Education, Odisha (abbreviated BSE) is a board of education for government, public and private schools under the state government of Odisha, India.

 History

 The BSE was formed under the Odisha Education Act 1953.
 The board controls and maintains all the necessary secondary education in the state of Odisha.
-Under this board various courses are offered to students for different occupations and to prepare the students for university.
+Under this board, various courses are offered to students for different occupations and to prepare the students for university.

 Affiliations

 The BSE affiliates all state schools, private schools and colleges in the state of Odisha.
 It also established and manages the Secondary Board High School, Cuttack, as a model high school.
 This school shares the same campus as BSE's head office at Cuttack.

 Examinations

 The board conducts final examinations for various state sponsored courses.